 What Is the Average Lifespan of a Basement Dehumidifier?

 The average lifespan of a basement dehumidifier is about 5 to 10 years.
-With proper maintenance, you can extend its life, ensuring it effectively manages humidity levels in your space for a longer period.
+Proper maintenance, filter replacement, tank cleaning, and keeping the unit away from blocked airflow can help extend its useful life.

 Are Dehumidifiers Noisy When Operating?